-Plants have been selected to respond to the three main habitats; forests/woods, dry/arid and damp/waterlogged.
-A wide variety of trees and plants, some more unusual than others, will feature in the garden signifying the diversification of planting required to create resilient forests and gardens.
+Plants were selected to respond to the three main habitats; forests/woods, dry/arid and damp/waterlogged.
+A wide variety of trees and plants, some more unusual than others, featured in the garden signifying the diversification of planting required to create resilient forests and gardens.

-The trees have been selected to cope with varied conditions as a replacement for timber and, in some cases, for their aesthetic quality and sympathy to the character of the English landscape.
-Plants have also been selected for their resilience to changing climate conditions.
+The trees were selected to cope with varied conditions as a replacement for timber and, in some cases, for their aesthetic quality and sympathy to the character of the English landscape.
+Plants were also selected for their resilience to changing climate conditions.

 The Warner Edward’s Garden by Hampshire designer Helen Elks-Smith incorporates water in a playful and imaginative way.
 Central to the design is an impressive sheltered courtyard, referencing the pastoral setting of Falls Farm, the heart of Warner Edwards Gin Distillery in rural Northamptonshire where all their gin is hand-crafted with nature.
 The central column with elements of copper and water is inspired by ‘Curiosity’, the Warner Edwards Gin still.